ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Remove** the `i2c_irq_handler_asynch` function from the API.

-  The event is now passed as an argument to the callback.
-This method is no longer required.
+  The event is now passed as an argument to the callback, this method is no longer required.

 - **Remove** the `event` parameter from the `i2c_transfer_async` function.